TypeScriptPlayground/std/README.md

-# Standerd modules for TypeScript
+# Standard modules for TypeScript